This page tells you about the biological therapy drug gefitinib and its possible side effects. There are sections about

 - Hair thinning

-- Kidney changes that are mild and unlikely to cause symptoms may occur – these will almost certainly go back to normal when treatment is finished, but you will have regular blood tests to check how well your kidneys are working
+- Kidney changes that are mild and unlikely to cause symptoms may occur.
+These will almost certainly go back to normal when treatment is finished

 - A high temperature (fever)